Hilscher/netPI-nodered-fram/README.md

 #### Accessing

 After starting the container open Node-RED in your browser with `http://<netpi's ip address>:<mapped host port>` e.g. `http://192.168.0.1:1880`.
-Two extra nodes *fram read* and *fram write* in the nodes library provides you random access to netPI's FRAM.
+Two extra nodes *fram read* and *fram write* in the nodes *fram* library palette provides you random access to netPI RTE 3's FRAM.
 Their info tabs in Node-RED explain how to use them.

 #### Tags